 Sony's CFexpress Type A/SD Card Reader was launched at the same time as the Sony a7S III's release, as this was the first camera to utilize the CFexpress Type A memory card format (the physically larger Type B cards already being commonplace).
-With such a new CFexpress variant, and only Sony currently producing Type A cards, it's little surprise that this - the only Type A reader currently on the market - is ludicrously expensive.
+With such a new CFexpress variant, and very few manufacturers currently producing Type A cards or readers, it's little surprise that this reader is ludicrously expensive.
 At least it uses a fast USB 3.2 Gen 2 interface for a maximum theoretical transfer speed of 1250MB/s - plenty fast enough to let a 800MB/s CFexpress Type A card transfer at its maximum speed.
 The MRW-G2 card reader also supports SDXC/SDHC UHS-I and UHS-II cards for added versatility, going some way to justify the high selling price.

 CFexpress card readers aren’t all that common, or in this case, cheap.
 Doubly frustrating, as Sony doesn't even include an SD slot to at least give you a little extra versatility (XQD compatibility is included, though that's due to XQD cards being physically interchangeable with CFexpress Type B).